Ipswich - North

 Ipswich - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ipswich - North's population was around 4,711 as of August 2025.
-This reflected an increase of 150 people since the 2021 Census, which reported a population of 4,561.
-The change was inferred from ABS estimated resident population of 4,659 in June 2024 and an additional 42 validated new addresses since the Census date.
-This levelled to a density ratio of 72 persons per square kilometre.
+Ipswich - North's population is 4,714 as of November 2025.
+This reflects a growth of 153 people since the 2021 Census, which reported a population of 4,561.
+The increase is inferred from ABS's estimated resident population of 4,659 in June 2024 and an additional 43 validated new addresses since the Census date.
+This results in a density ratio of 72 persons per square kilometer.
 Population growth was primarily driven by natural growth contributing approximately 56.3% of overall gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-It was noted that these state projections lacked age category splits; hence proportional growth weightings from ABS Greater Capital Region projections were applied for each age cohort.
-Future population trends indicated lower quartile growth across statistical areas nationally, with the area expected to expand by 33 persons to 2041 based on latest numbers, reflecting a decline of approximately 0.4% over 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+Examining future trends, the area is anticipated to expand by 33 persons to 2041 based on latest population numbers, reflecting a decline of 0.5% over the 17 years.

 Frequently Asked Questions - Population